 - Introductory Facilitator Training – Foundational Facilitation & Effective Meeting Skills

-- Advanced Facilitator Training – Skilled Facilitation & Group Management Skills
+- Level Two Facilitator Training – Skilled Facilitation & Group Management Skills

 Each training level is organized into two, two-day (4 days total) experiential sessions which involve learning, showing and doing.
 Potential facilitators may come from any department or work group and should have solid listening, communication, and interpersonal skills.
 No prior experience is necessary for Introductory Training, just an interest in assisting in and leading effective meetings and helping groups to work more effectively without directing group content or outcomes.

-Individuals completing advanced and mastery levels will learn how to provide structure and process to groups in order to assist in group development management, performance, and decision-making.
+Individuals completing Level Two Facilitator Training will learn how to provide structure and process to groups in order to assist in group development management, performance, and decision-making.